mjknj18/NASA-Mars-Mission-Analysis/README.md

 ## Questions

-1. What are the name and summary of the latest Mars news article?
+1. Find the name and summary of the latest Mars news article.
-2. What is the latest Mars featured image?
+2. Find the latest Mars featured image.
-3. What is the latest Mars weather report?
+3. Find the latest Mars weather report.
-4. What are the latest Mars facts?
+4. Find the latest Mars facts.

 ## Datasets